Recognition of same-sex unions in Myanmar: Background

 On 18 November 2013, a man and a transgender woman were married in Mawlamyine, drawing "harsh criticism and threats in the local community and from authorities".
 In March 2014, a same-sex couple, Myo Min Htet and Tin Ko Ko, held a wedding ceremony in Yangon in traditional Burmese clothing after having lived together for 10 years.
 The marriage was performed in front of 200 friends and family members, but lacks legal recognition in Myanmar.
 The Diplomat called the ceremony "a huge victory for the country's LGBT community, considering the climate of harassment and oppression of marginalized groups under the former military junta".
 It triggered backlash from social conservatives, who queried why the anti-homosexuality laws had not been enforced against the couple.
 Indeed, same-sex sexual relations are outlawed in Myanmar under a colonial-era law introduced during the time of the British Raj.

-In May 2024, a lesbian couple were married at a pride parade in Chiang Mai, Thailand.
+In May 2024, a lesbian couple were married at a pride parade in Chiang Mai in Thailand.
 "This is an opportunity we cannot get in our country," said the couple, who cited Myanmar's laws and the "frequent abuse, discrimination and imprisonment" under the military junta that came to power after the 2021 coup d'état as their reasons for fleeing Myanmar.